-Now Joseph had a dream, and he told it to his brothers; and they hated him even more," it says in verse 5.
+"Now Joseph had a dream, and he told it to his brothers; and they hated him even more," it says in verse 5.
 This seems to be something that was very unwise for Joseph to have done.
 Could he not see that his relating these dreams would be a very provoking thing to his brothers who already hated him?
-It seems like "casting his pearls before swine."
-And Jesus says in Matthew 7: 6, "Do not give what is holy to the dogs; nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you to pieces."
-But let's look at the dream and see if we can discern why these brothers hate Joseph so much.
-He says to them in a respectful tone of voice, "Please hear this dream which I have dreamed: "There we were binding sheaves the field."
+It seems like "casting his pearls before swine".
+And Jesus says in Matthew 7: 6 - "Do not give what is holy to the dogs; nor cast your pearls before swine, lest they trample them under their feet, and turn and tear you to pieces."
+But let's look at the dream and see if we can discern why these brothers hated Joseph so much.
+He said to them in a respectful tone of voice - "Please hear this dream which I have dreamed: 'There we were binding sheaves in the field."
 "Then behold, my sheaf arose and also stood upright; and indeed your sheaves stood all around and bowed to my sheaf."
 "And his brothers said to him, 'Shall you indeed reign over us?"
 "Or shall you indeed have dominion over us?"
 "So they hated him more for his dreams and for his words."

 I believe personally that it was very unwise for Joseph to have revealed these dreams to his brethren.
-He could have related them to his father privately and asked him to give him his thoughts about them.
-He should have been humbled to think that such a thing could actually come to pass, and he could have kept the matter to himself and prayed over it.
+He could have related them to his father privately, and asked him to give him his thoughts about them.
+He should have been humbled to think that such a thing could actually come to pass, and therefore he could have kept the matter to himself, and prayed over it.
 We read of no such thing.
 I believe that Joseph was a young man who really wanted to do great things for God.

-He was excited to know that there was a God and that He had personally revealed Himself to him in this dream.
+He was excited to know that there was a God, and that He had personally revealed Himself to him in these dreams.
 He thought that if God had given him such a wondrous dream that he should declare it.
-He saw it as a message which he should believe and proclaim to his family because it was from God.
+He saw it as a message which he should believe and proclaim to his family, because it was from God.
 God would make him great and he would be raised to such a position in the family that his brothers would bow to him.
-I think he wanted to use the meaning of this dream to establish his desire; which was that he would be given greater respect in the minds of his brothers and his father.
-He now believes that God has saved him for a great purpose and that this purpose will be to become such a ruler that his family would all bow to him.
-He declares it to his brothers because he so much believes in the certainty of what God has shown him.
-Surely there is a great deal of naiveté in this.
-He does not have the authority of a "Thus saith the Lord," in this dream.
-It is not a revelatory dream in the sense of others being bound to receive it.
-It was not something that his brothers must believe because it was something from God to them.
-It was a prophetic dream, but the details of fulfillment, of how this could come to pass, were not made known to him.
-His brothers thought him presumptuous and proud.
+I think that he wanted to use the meaning of this dream to establish his desire; which was, that he would be given greater respect, in the minds of his brothers and his father.

+He now believed that God had saved him for a great purpose, and that this purpose was to become such a ruler that his family would all bow down to him.
+He declared it to his brothers because he believed so much in the certainty of what God has shown him.
+Surely there was a great deal of naiveté in this.
+To be naïve is to be simple minded in the sense that you do not understand, that what you are doing, is affecting others in a way that is not good.
+Joseph did not have the authority of a - "Thus saith the Lord", in this dream.
+It was not a revelatory dream in the sense of others being bound to receive it.
+It was not something that his brothers had to believe because it was something that God was speaking to them through him.